What Is Obesity?

 2. Anthropometric Measurements

-Precise measurement of BMI, waist circumference, and total body weight to classify obesity severity (Class 1�3).
+Accurate BMI, waist circumference and total body weight measurements to differentiate the degree of obesity (Class 1-3).

 3. Screening for Related Conditions

-- Blood pressure check for hypertension
+- Hypertension Blood pressure check.

-- Diabetes or prediabetes assessment
+- Diabetes assessment or pre diabetes.

 - Sleep apnea evaluation